omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 to_rsmc([to local](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_local-output)): 0.
 Alice2 & Bob 60,
 [to remote](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_remote-output): 1.
 Bob 60.

-`to_rsmc output` sends funds back to the owner of this commitment transaction and thus must be timelocked using (for example) sequence number =1000, and must has breach remedy transaction for Bob in the case that Alice broadcasts a revocked commitment transaction:
+In revockable delivery(RD) branch, the `to_rsmc` output sends funds back to the owner of this commitment transaction and thus must be timelocked using (for example) sequence number =1000, and must has breach remedy(BR) transaction for Bob in the case that Alice broadcasts a revocked commitment transaction:

 ```
 OP_IF
-    # Breach Remedy branch, execute the penalty transaction
+    # Breach Remedy(BR) branch, execute the penalty transaction
     <revocationpubkey>
 OP_ELSE
+    # Revockable Delivery(RD) branch
     `to_self_delay`
     OP_CHECKSEQUENCEVERIFY
     OP_DROP